MV Bonsai Club

 The example below is a Jaboticaba from the Pacific Rim collection (now located at the Pacific Bonsai Museum).
 Photo taken in June 2014.

-The Mohawk Valley Bonsai Club was formed in order to bring together people in the greater Utica area who have an interest in bonsai.
+The Mohawk Valley Bonsai Club was formed in 2005 in order to bring together people in the greater Utica area who have an interest in bonsai.
 By associating with each other, sharing knowledge, experiences and having fun while learning about this ancient oriental art form, we all grow together.
 The group first met in a park in July 2005 and has grown to include newcomers to the hobby as well as those with 20+ years of experience!

 "The object is not to make the tree look like a bonsai, but to make a bonsai look like a tree." — John Naka